rntz/rotten/README.md

 for `compile.rotc` (the compiled version of `compile.rot`) &mdash; that's needed for bootstrapping!

-# Reflections on Trusting Trust
+## Trusting Trust in Rotten

-Rotten is named for Ken Thompson's [Reflections on Trusting Trust][rott], which shows that a malicious compiler can invisibly compromise any program compiled by it, including (in particular) itself!
+Rotten is named for Ken Thompson's [Reflections on Trusting Trust][rott], which shows that a malicious compiler can invisibly compromise any program compiled by it, including in particular itself!
 This makes for a wickedly difficult-to-detect bug.

 Rotten includes a (mildly) malicious compiler, `evil.rot`, which notices when